voxpupuli/puppet-misp/README.md

 * `allow_disabling_correlation` - *WARNING* This setting will give event creators the possibility to disable the correlation of individual events / attributes that they have created.
 By default set to false.
 * `event_view_filter_fields`* - Specify which fields to filter on when you search on the event view.
 Default values are : "id, uuid, value, comment, type, category, Tag.name"
+* `manage_workers`* - Set this to false if you would like to disable MISP managing its own worker processes (for example, if you are managing the workers with a systemd unit).
 * `deadlock_avoidance`* - Only enable this if you have some tools using MISP with extreme high concurency.
 General performance will be lower as normal as certain transactional queries are avoided in favour of shorter table locks.
+* `allow_unsafe_apikey_named_param`* - Allows passing the API key via the named url parameter "apikey" - highly recommended not to enable this, but if you have some dodgy legacy tools that cannot pass the authorization header it can work as a workaround.
+Again, only use this as a last resort.

 #### GPG
 * `gpg_binary` - The location of the GPG executable.
 If you would like to use a different gpg executable than /usr/bin/gpg, you can set it here.
 If the default is fine,